aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to XLTM in C++ Applications" h2="Convert PS to XLTM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to XLTM in C++?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store and share documents, and is often used for archiving and printing.
+However, PDF files are not easily editable, and so it is often necessary to convert them to other formats.
+One such format is the Microsoft Excel Template (XLTM) format, which is an editable spreadsheet format.
+Converting PDF to XLTM in C++ can be a useful way to make documents more easily editable.

-Converting PS to XLTM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+<h2>How Aspose.Total Helps for PS to XLTM Conversion?</h2>

+Aspose.Total for C++ is a file format automation library that makes it easy to convert PDF to XLTM in C++.
+It is a two-step process.
+In the first step, you can export PDF to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTM.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that makes it easy to convert PDF to XLTM in C++.
+It is a powerful and reliable solution for converting PDF to XLTM in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}